Jesus Birth; The True Story from God’s Word – Updated 12/8/19

 Yet Mary trusted in God and remembered what the angel had told her about her cousin Elizabeth.
 Mary had been friends with Elizabeth, and visited with her during the ceremonial Feasts in Jerusalem.
 Elizabeth had also just received a miracle, though not as great as Mary’s; she had conceived a son though she was past her child bearing years.
 Since God had just given a miracle to Elizabeth, she would understand about the greater miracle Mary had living within her.
 The Lord’s plan for Jesus’ birth had provided the perfect person for Mary to talk with, confide in; something she desperately needed now.

 *And behold, your relative

-Mary hurriedly went to the hill country around Jerusalem to
+Mary went as soon as possible (with haste) to the hill country

 At last someone else knew about the great miracle which was happening within her.
 Mary could at last visit with someone about the feelings, the joy she had held within her heart.
 She could at last tell someone about the love, the praise she felt for her great God.

 *And Mary said: "My soul magnifies the Lord, And my spirit has rejoiced in God my Savior.

 For He has regarded the lowly state of His maidservant; For behold, henceforth all generations will call me blessed.